 You can add tags to your listings describing the items you sell.
 Remember: Multi-word phrases are preferable to single descriptive words.

 Example Etsy tags: a striped ceramic mug, 1920s cat brooch, set of four coasters, reusable straw pouch.

 #2: Materials and techniques

-You’re the expert in your product, so use tags to describe how it’s made or what makes it unique.
-If you sell personalized or customized items, make sure you include tag terms that include those words.
+You’re the expert on your product, so use tags to describe how it’s made or what makes it unique.
+If you sell personalized or customized items, ensure you include tag terms that include those words.
 Get detailed and tell us about the procedures or methods you employ.

 Example Etsy Tags: Hammered cuff, custom embroidery, personalized tumbler, reclaimed wood frame.

 #3: Who it’s for